eroniki/build_daq/README.md

 All the necessary tools and classes were implemeted in this class, which reside in __app.py__ module.

 ## Utility Class
+The documentation of the utility class is automatically generated from the docstrings of the classes and the functions in it.
+The documentation is located [here](docs/utils.md).
 ## Experiment Class

 ## Computer Vision Class